This article has links to products and services we love, which we may make commission from.

 There is a trolley service that runs from St. Pete, so you can visit for the day or stay in St. Pete and spend time in Clearwater.

 Starting at Pier 60, there are public restrooms dotted along the beach, and showers can be found at 332 S Gulfview Blvd.

 Beach rules state that no alcohol is permitted but that’s OK as there are many bars that you can get a drink at, some of which overlook the ocean.

-Personal watercrafts like surfboards, kayaks, etc need to be left at home too.
+Personal watercraft like surfboards, kayaks, etc., need to be left at home too.

 To allow everyone to enjoy the area, manual and motorized beach wheelchairs are available – the sand is groomed.

 The downside to groomed sand is that it means fewer shelling finds, but there is a tour discussed below that offers to help you find the best shells and shark teeth in the area.

 A cool annual event not to be missed is the Pier 60 Sugar Sand Festival, where sculptures made from sand are put on show.